uccser/cs-unplugged/docs/source/getting_started/installation.rst

     logout

-Step 9: Download the CS Unplugged project
+Step 9: Download the CS Unplugged Project
 =================================================

 Firstly create the directory you wish to hold the CS Unplugged project